Advocating for the Silent: Enhancing Federated Generalization for Non-Participating Clients: Theoretical Framework

 \section{Theoretical Framework}

-Similar to previous studies \citep{yuan2021we, hu2023generalization}, we model each data source as a random variable with its corresponding distribution.
-In order to better evaluate the generalization performance of FL, we focus on the gap between the information-theoretic global objective in FL and the self-information weighted expected risk based on the joint distribution of all the data sources.
+Similar to previous studies~\cite{hu2023generalization,yuan2021we}, we model each data source as a random variable with its corresponding distribution.
+In order to better evaluate the generalization performance of FL to ensure trained models perform well for non-participating clients, we focus on the information-theoretic generalization gap in FL.
+Furthermore, similar to~\cite{hu2023generalization, DBLP:conf/icml/MohriSS19}, we also utilize uniform convergence-based generalization analysis in this study.
+This technique, as discussed by~\cite{DBLP:conf/nips/ParkSE22}, is algorithm-independent, making it applicable to a wide range of federated optimization algorithms~\cite{DBLP:conf/aistats/McMahanMRHA17,li2020federated,10269141}.
 To conserve space, we have provided proofs for all our theorems in the appendix.